 The school will always undertake to share its intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, staff will consult with the MASH Professional Consultation Line on this point.
 Rape, assault by penetration and sexual assault are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
-While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains
+While the age of criminal responsibility is 10 years of age, if the alleged perpetrator is under 10 years old, the starting principle of referring to the police remains.

-- > Regarding anonymity, all staff will: - Be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - Do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - > The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - > If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 2
+- Regarding anonymity, all staff will: - Be aware of anonymity, witness support and the criminal process in general where an allegation or sexual violence or sexual harassment is progressing through the criminal justice system. - Do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved, - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victim's identities. - The government's Information sharing advice for safeguarding practitioners GOV.UK (www.gov.uk) includes 7 "golden rules" for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or deputies) - Confidentiality is also addressed in this policy with respect to record-keeping in Appendix 3, and allegations of abuse against staff in Appendix 2.

-7. Recognising abuse and taking action
+8. Recognising abuse and taking action

-Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.
+Staff, volunteers, and governance must follow the procedures set out below in the event of a safeguarding issue.

-Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)" and ADSL
+Please note in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".

-7.1 If a child is suffering or likely to suffer harm, or in immediate danger
+If a child is suffering or likely to suffer harm, or in immediate danger

-Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or is in immediate danger.
+Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm or is in immediate danger.
 Anyone can make a referral.